-St. Mary's In Aspen
+St. Mary's Church, Aspen

-The renewal design process was implemented through a three phased development to create a new liturgical artistry program.
+EverGreene collaborated closely with Integrated Design Group and Charles Cunniff Architects to create a new harmonious liturgical artistry program with opportunities within the architecture to introduce theological meditations.
+The renewal design process was implemented through a three-phase development to create a new liturgical artistry program.
 Notable elements include a new color palette, Communion of the Saints frieze in the sanctuary, and new pulpit and priest chair.

 Conservators, painters, and a sculptor installed and finished new furnishings and sculptures as well as restored the existing.